One of Wales’ best kept secrets and most beautiful and inspiring landscapes. Take a look at our top 5 holiday cottages on the Llŷn Peninsula.

 Sleeps 6 + Cot | WiFi | Near Beach | Near Pub | Pet Friendly

-Sitting right at the water’s edge on a quiet headland cloaked by woodland and heath, this beautiful beachfront holiday apartment offers an idyllic escape from the busy noise of life.
+Sitting right at the water’s edge on a quiet headland cloaked by woodland and heath, this stunning holiday apartment offers an idyllic escape from the busy noise of life.

 Price £310 – £620 / week